danwiththeplan/Introduction_to_Linux/_episodes/02-filedir.md

 the root of the file system, so it always refers to exactly one directory, no matter where we are when we run the command.

-This allows us to move to our `data-shell` directory from anywhere on the filesystem (including from inside `data`).
-To find the absolute path we're looking for, we can use `pwd` and then extract the piece we need to move to `data-shell`.
+This allows us to move to our `intro-linux` directory from anywhere on the filesystem (including from inside `data`).
+To find the absolute path we're looking for, we can use `pwd` and then extract the piece we need to move to `intro-linux`.

 ~~~
 $ pwd